 Contact Clearbrook Today

 If you or someone you love is struggling with alcoholism or drug addiction, we can help.
-For more than 40 years, Clearbrook Treatment Centers has been providing effective drug and alcohol treatment to the chemically dependent person.
+For more than 40 years, Clearbrook Treatment Centers has been providing effective drug and alcohol treatment in Pennsylvania to the chemically dependent person.
 This is done so through the use of various therapies and treatment plans, while incorporating a 12-step model of recovery.
 If you are ready to make a change, please contact our Admissions Specialists today.